 Father Jordan devoted himself totally to the work of developing his institute as its founder, spiritual guide, and superior general.
 This multiple role was not easy for him, as it entailed serious effort, especially when he faced different organizational, financial and personnel difficulties.
 At he same time, however, it gave him a profound internal joy, based on his unshakeable trust in Divine Providence and on his deep conviction that it was the way of putting into life his foundational vocation and a contribution to the salvation of souls.

 Thanks to his great determination he founded a second female religious congregation (Sisters of the Divine Savior) in 1888 with Therese von Wuellenweber (Blessed Mary of the Apostles).
 Another important development was taking over a mission in Assam, as well as founding new houses of the Society in various countries of Europe and other parts of the world.
 Through all these experiences Father Jordan matured as a human being, as a religious, and as a priest and founder, developing his personality and growing spiritually.
 The foundation of this spiritual growth was his deep love of God and neighbor, his perseverance in prayer, his trust in Divine Providence, as well as his humility, love for the Eucharist, courageous acceptance of the cross, and fidelity to the Church.
 Over the course of time Father Jordan began to be considered as a man who led a holy life, both by the members of his community and by people from outside.
 At the same time he witnessed the important development of his work both geographically and numerically.

-Copyright © 2021 Parish of St. John Paul II - All Rights Reserved.
+Copyright © 2023 St. John Paul II Church Parish- All Rights Reserved.